zacksmash/vue-open-ai-apps/README.md

 # Open AI Apps SDK for Vue

-- A set of composables for Vue to assist with using the OpenAI SDK window object.
+A set of composables for Vue to assist with using the OpenAI SDK window object.
-- A `<OpenAiProvider />` component that wraps your app code and provides the `window.openai` object

 ```ts
 // Example usage
 import { useRequestDisplayMode } from "@zacksmash/vue-open-ai-apps";